Kieran Forster is an Australian visual artist with a history of independent solo exhibitions and a substantial international online following.

 He is also a psychiatrist in private practice, based in tropical Brisbane, Australia.
 Before he studied law, medicine and psychiatry, he completed a Bachelor of Arts in Continental Philosophy ….that’s the background to all the art work you see here and at http://www.kieranforster.com.
 It is also the philosophical underpinning of what you see at http://www.drkieranforster.com.au.

 This intellectual background involves : philosophers like Seneca, Nietsczhe, Heidegger, Wittgenstein, Schopenhauer, Satre, Camus.
 Writers / psychiatrists such as Jung, Yalom and William James and mythologists / historians such as Joseph Campbell, James Frazier and Ian Kershaw.
 Literary influences toward the mindset of this painter includes Lovecraft, Poe, Walt Whitman, TS Eliot, Conrad and Thoreau.
 Why bother telling you this?
 Well, there has to be a reason to keep painting, some kind of vision that has emerged out of the visions of so many near-forgotten minds.
 Which is to say it’s pretty irrelevant to enjoying the art.
+But these are the writers and thinkers that lurk in the paintings.

 He is not aligned with any gallery by choice.
 He identifies with the “outsider” artist tradition as it allows most free thought and freedom of expression.